Are some people at increased risk of developing glaucoma?

-There is at least a four times increased risk of developing glaucoma if you have a close blood relative with the condition (father, mother, brother, sister, or child).
+There is an increased risk of developing glaucoma if you have a close blood relative with the condition (father, mother, brother, sister, or child).
 Eye examinations are funded by the NHS for people over the age of 40, but an earlier test is recommended, especially if you also fall into one of the other risk categories.
 If you have glaucoma, don’t forget to tell your relatives about the condition and the need for them to be tested.
 More information can be found in the IGA leaflet titled ‘Glaucoma and your relatives’.

 People with short sight (myopia) are at increased risk of developing glaucoma, and should ensure that they are regularly tested.

 Long sighted people are known to be at increased risk of developing angle closure.

 People with diabetes may be at increased risk of developing glaucoma, although it is not known whether there is a direct link between the two conditions.
 However, all people with diabetes should have regular routine eye examinations for diabetic eye diseases and glaucoma tests can usually be requested at the same time.